 “The Mousetrap,” a mystery play by Agatha Christie, opened in London in 1952.
-Nightly performances of the play continue to this day.
-Let’s see…how many performances would that be?
+It became one of the longest running plays in theater history.
+Nightly performances of the play continued until March 6, 2020, when COVID-19 caused the theater to close.
+The play reopened in May 2021.

 The Flying Scotsman in 1934 became the first locomotive to exceed 100 miles per hour.
 The train connected London, England, and Edinburgh, Scotland.
 Today the locomotive is on exhibit at the National Railway Museum in the United Kingdom.
 Today’s fastest train is the Shanghai Maglev, which travels at more than 267 miles per hour.
 Children could conduct research to find the speeds of other trains.